Home

 Many other coats of arms show hidden masks: they can be seen not only in the coats of arms designed during the Baroque period, but also in those of the XIXth and XXth centuries.

 The portal of Palazzo del Quirinale is not the only one to be decorated with a mask.
 In some cases, rather than being hidden, they constitute the main decoration of the portal.
-Palazzo Cerri has a very strange mask which portrays a man in the act of waking up and yawning: in addition to the mask at the center of the portal the folds of the lateral decorations design a threatening face.
+Palazzo Cerri has a very strange mask which portrays a man in the act of waking up and yawning: in addition to the mask at the centre of the portal the folds of the lateral decorations design a threatening face.

 One is not enough!
 Masks in the terrace of Palazzo Borghese and in a building next to S. Bartolomeo dei Bergamaschi

 Occasionally one mask was not thought to be enough.
-Flaminio Ponzio who designed in 1612-14 the side of Palazzo Borghese overlooking the Tiber included three masks in the corbels supporting the balcony.
+Flaminio Ponzio who designed in 1612-1614 the side of Palazzo Borghese overlooking the Tiber included three masks in the corbels supporting the balcony.
 While the central and the lower masks can be seen from all viewpoints, the upper one can be noticed only from below.

 Masks in S. Giacomo in Augusta, Oratorio del SS.
 Crocefisso, SS.
 Celso e Giuliano